wmglab-duke/ascent/docs/source/Code_Hierarchy/Python.md

 Exceptionable is a centralized way to organize and throw exceptions (errors) to the user’s console.
 Exceptionable inherits functionality from Configurable.
-Exceptionable, like Configurable, is initialized with “SetupMode”, ConfigKey, and a Config.
+Exceptionable, like Configurable, is initialized with "SetupMode", ConfigKey, and a Config.
 However, the data contents for Exceptionable are specifically a list of exceptions stored in `config/system/exceptions.json`.
 The contents of the exceptions configuration file is a list of numbered errors with an associated text